FLUX-SE/all_docs/documentation/02_User_Interface/06_IO_Configuration.md

 ### None
 This disables hardware input and output altogether.
-This is the recommended choice if you do not want to take advantage of Pure Analyzer's built-in audio capabilities, for example if you’re working with a SampleGrabber inside a DAW or Avid Venue console setup.
+This is the recommended choice if you do not want to take advantage of Pure Analyzer's built-in audio capabilities, for example if you're working with a SampleGrabber inside a DAW or Avid Venue console setup.
 With some sound cards that aren't multi-client capable - meaning only one program can access it at once - disabling I/O is necessary to continue using another program simultaneously.